 - Check gutters for leaves before they start overflowing.
 Gutters clogged with leaves and debris can cause home flooding, especially in rainy months.

-- Thatched roofs will require special insurance.
+- Thatched roofs have special underwriting requirements.

 Inside The Home

 - Ensure you have professionally installed security bars and gates - the most common home security measure.

 - Panic buttons should be installed in strategic places inside your home, this will ensure that your security company will get to you quickly, in case of an emergency.

 - Small, yappy dogs can be useful deterrents that help draw attention to intruders.

 - Make sure you are prepared for kitchen fires by installing a smoke alarm.

 - Keep a fire extinguisher or fire blanket in a visible and accessible place.